-In-class discussion about the selected sources below and discussion of source documents and using personal papers.
+Students will learn how to add items into a shared Omeka site and how to create their own exhibit.
+In-class discussion about the selected sources below and discussion of source documents and using individual work.

 Students will be able to "read" the different sources like an historian and analyze where the source comes from to determine the value as evidence.
+Using the database America's Historical Imprints we will explore using books as primary sources.